openreview/openreview-expertise/README.md

 ```
 Other fields are allowed, but this is what the code will be looking for.

-The `bids` folder is usually not necessary to compute affinity scores.
+The `bids` folder is usually not necessary to compute affinity scores or for duplicate detection.
 Bids are used by the reviewers in OpenReview to select papers that they would or would not like to review.
 These bids are then used to compute a final affinity score to be more fair with the reviewers.

 Some datasets differ slightly in terms of the format of the data; these should be accounted for in the experiment's configuration.